hnginterns/Project-Api/source/includes/_reviews.md

 The Reviews API returns reviews made by users.
 Response may include comments, ratings of hotels by user or hotel personnel.</br>

-## List of Scopes to be used in Authentication
+List of Scopes to be used in Authentication<br>

 The scope available to the user is only the read scope.